112gripes/112gripes.github.io/112-gripes-about-the-french_pdftotext.md

 grave and difficult as any she has ever known, is something which the French people, acting democratically, will decide for themselves.

-If there is a moral for the world in all this, it is: don't ever let the Germans or any other Fascist power beat you.
+If there is a moral for the world in all this, it is: don’t ever let the Germans or any other Fascist power beat you.

-If there is a lesson for Americans, it is: we don't kick a friend when he is down — especially when he was knocked down by our enemy.
+If there is a lesson for Americans, it is: we don’t kick a friend when he is down — especially when he was knocked down by our enemy.

 <div id="92"><em>92.
 “The leaders of the French resistance were behind the black market.
 They all got rich on it.”</em></div>